FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-4-30-How-Safe-Is-My-Password?.md

 ### Password: BruteForce/DictionaryAttack45@@@

-The first property seems pretty straightforward.
+The first property of hashing seems pretty straightforward.
 Nobody should be able to dicipher the orginal data given a hash string.
 However, while hackers can't reverse engineer a hashed password, they can be clever and **compare known hash values to their corresponding plaintext strings**.

 Let's say a hacker was able to obtain hundreds of hashed passwords from a database.
 The goal is to try to crack these passwords in order to obtain their plaintext form for a given username.
 Typical hacker business.
 The hacker sees the hash for 'password' (5f4dcc3b5aa765d61d8327deb882cf99) in the database.
 How do they crack it?